 If you haven’t heard of Fundrise.com, then you’ve been missing out on some of the easiest passive income out there in the form of fundrise returns.
 In a nutshell, Fundrise is a crowd-funded real estate platform that is open to any investor.
 They typically invest in private real estate or commercial real estate not typically open to individual investors or nonaccredited investors.

 That’s right, you don’t need to be worth millions of dollars already or be an accredited investor in order to get in on some of the best real estate investing out there.

 I’ve been investing with Fundrise for years now and have seen excellent returns.
 For a more in-depth look at what Fundrise is, how to invest, and my personal Fundrise returns until now, check out my first Fundrise review here.

-The stock market has tanked in the first half of 2022, but fundrise has still given me positive returns on my investment.
+The stock market tanked in the first half of 2022, but Fundrise has still given me positive returns on my investment.